andrinr/gsn-link-sign-pred/README.md

-# Force Directed Node Embedding for Link Sign Prediction
+# Graph Spring Neural ODE

-This is the code for the paper called (Papername) which was published in (Journalname).
-The paper can be found here: (Link to paper)
+Original implementation of the paper "Graph Spring Neural ODEs for Link Sign Prediction".

 ## Running the code